pcsanematsu/vis3Dvertex/README.md

 # voroVTK
-This repository modifies three examples from voro++ library by converting cell, face, and vertex data from the Voronoi tesselations into VTK polyhedral unstrtuctured meshes.
-In addition, it shows how to output binary or ASCII files in \*.vtu file format that can be read in [ParaView](https://www.paraview.org/). [`random_points_vtk.cc`](random_points_vtk.cc) shows how to output a series of files as a timeseries such that the user can create movies/animations.
+This repository show how to "convert" vertex, face, and cell data from vertex-like models (vertex or Voronoi) into VTK polyhedral unstructured meshes.
+I modify three examples from voro++ library to show how this "conversion" is performed.
+In addition, it shows how to output binary or ASCII files in `.vtu` file format that can be read in [ParaView](https://www.paraview.org/). [`random_points_vtk.cc`](random_points_vtk.cc) shows how to output a series of files as a timeseries such that the user can create movies/animations.

 The output files of the examples below are provided in the folder `output`.
 To create figures 4 and 6 of the manuscript, I provided two ParaView state files (`.pvsm`):
 * `threshold_2Dcross_section_filters.pvsm`: Figure 4